 Sleep Disorder Center

 Twenty percent of all children suffer from some type of sleep problem.
 The causes range from poor sleep habits to serious underlying medical conditions.
-Whatever the cause, the Sleep Disorders Program at Nationwide Children's Hospital can comprehensively evaluate patients and make appropriate treatment recommendations.
+Whatever the reason, the Sleep Disorders Program at Nationwide Children's Hospital can comprehensively evaluate patients and make appropriate treatment recommendations.

 The patient may be seen in the clinic prior to or after an overnight sleep study depending on the situation.
 The overnight sleep study is also referred to as a polysomnography.
 A polysomnography is the standard for the diagnosis of obstructive sleep apnea syndrome.
 Patients are monitored throughout the night, measuring brainwaves, nasal and oral airflow, EKG, EEG, REM sleep, oxygen saturation, expired carbon dioxide, EMG, and chest wall and abdominal wall movement.